 The parties agree to allow the _________ County Board of MR/DD to administer Home and Community-Based Services within _________ County.
 The _________ County Board of MR/DD shall administer these services in accordance with rule 5123:2-9-04 of the Administrative Code.
-The_________ County Board of MR/DD may submit claims for HCBS waiver administrative reimbursement to the Ohio Department of Mental Retardation and Developmental Disabilities.
-By claiming or receiving federal funds under the Medicaid program the _________ County Board of MR/DD shall be subject to audits by the Ohio Department of Mental Retardation and Developmental Disabilities, and by the Ohio Department of Job and Family Services in accordance with section 5111.85 of the Revised Code.
+The_________ County Board of MR/DD may submit claims for HCBS waiver administrative reimbursement to the Ohio Department of Developmental Disabilities.
+By claiming or receiving federal funds under the Medicaid program the _________ County Board of MR/DD shall be subject to audits by the Ohio Department of Developmental Disabilities, and by the Ohio Department of Job and Family Services in accordance with section 5111.85 of the Revised Code.

 ___________ County Board of MR/DD Ohio Department of Mental Retardation

 Rule authorized by: RC 5126.05 , 5126.08 , 5111.871 , 5123.04

 Rule amplifies: RC 5123.04 , 5126.036 , 5126.05 , 5126.055 , 5126.08 , 5126.056 , 5126.057 , 5126.15 , 5111.871